Wei D. Lu

 received his B.S.
 (1996) and Ph.D (2003) in physics from Tsinghua University, Beijing, China, and Rice University, Houston, TX respectively.
 From 2003 to 2005, he was a postdoctoral research fellow at Harvard

 University, Cambridge, MA.
 He joined the faculty of the University

 of Michigan in 2005 and is currently a Professor.
-Currently he is an Associate Editor for
+Currently he serves as the Director of the Lurie Nanofabrication Facility, Associate Editor for

-ITRS (International Technology Roadmap for Semiconductors) ERD (Emerging Research Device) working group, a member of the
+ITRS (International Technology Roadmap for Semiconductors) ERD (Emerging Research Device) working group, and is a member of the

 IEEE, MRS, APS, and an active member of several IEEE technical committees

 and program committees.
 He was a recipient of the NSF CAREER

 Award in 2009, EECS Outstanding Achievement Award in 2012, and the 2014-15 Rexford E. Hall Innovation Excellence Award.

 To date he has published over 100 journal papers that have received over 13,000 citations with an h-factor of 47 ( Google Scholar ).
 Prof. Lu is currently advising 11 Ph.D. students and 3 Postdocs, and has graduated 12 Ph.Ds. and advised 8 Postdocs.